Health and Insurance

 Students are not covered by Dickinson for personal liability, including the loss or theft of personal property.
 It is the responsibility of each program participant to purchase liability insurance, if needed.
 Students who bring laptops are advised to purchase adequate coverage.
 Check first to see whether the homeowner's insurance of your parents/guardian will cover personal liability while overseas.
 Normally, a copy of the police report filed at the time of loss or theft will be required by the insurer before any claim will be considered.

-I am studying in a developing country, does the Dickinson ACE insurance policy cover emergency medical evacuation?
+I am studying in a developing country, does the Dickinson Arch insurance policy cover emergency medical evacuation?

-Yes, the policy does have a provision for emergency medical evacuation.
-However, students and their families should be aware that ACE will be responsible for when an emergency medical evacuation is necessary.
+Yes, the policy covers emergency medical evacuation.
+However, students and their families should be aware that Arch will be responsible for when an emergency medical evacuation is necessary.
 If the procedure can be performed in-country (or in a neighboring country) this coverage will not pay for the student to return to their home country for the procedure.

 What if I need accommodations?